BristolTopGroup/DailyPythonScripts/src/unfolding_tests/README.md

 ## Get the best value for tau

 Make the configs.
 These store where the input unfolding files and input data (ttbar normalisation) are.
+Check that you pick up the correct files - typically they are in your local dps directory, or on hdfs.
 ```shell
 python src/unfolding_tests/makeConfig.py
 ```